-How to send basic auth credentials with Curl POST request?
+Sending basic auth credentials with Curl POST request

 You can pass Basic Authentication credentials to Curl using the --user="login: password" command-line option.
 Curl automatically encrypts the user's credentials into a base64 encoded string and passes them to the server using the Authorization: Basic [token] header.